marmelab/react-admin/docs/TranslationWriting.md

 };
 ```

-But this is too naive: react-admin expects that i18nProviders support string interpolation for translation, and asynchronous message loading for locale change.
-That's why react-admin bundles an `i18nProvider` *factory* called `polyglotI18nProvider`.
+This works, but it is too limited: react-admin expects that i18nProviders support string interpolation for translation, and asynchronous message loading for locale change.

+## Leveraging Polyglot

+That's why react-admin bundles an `i18nProvider` *factory* called `ra-i18n-polyglot`.
 This factory relies on [polyglot.js](https://airbnb.io/polyglot.js/), which uses JSON files for translations.
 It only expects one argument: a function returning a list of messages based on a locale passed as argument.

 So the previous provider can be written as: